 - Scaffolding is building upon the learners' previous knowledge and skills.

-Taking practice tests allows learners to retrieve and then reconstruct their knowledge.
-Remembering information we are organizing allows us to create cues and connections that our brains later recognize.
+Taking practice tests allows learners to retrieve and reconstruct their knowledge.
+Remembering information we are organizing allows us to create patterns, cues, and connections that our brains can recognize.

 6. Elicit performance: Practice by letting the learner do something with the newly acquired behavior, skills, or knowledge.

 In addition, demonstrate as required (modeling).
-Albert Bandura (1997) noted that observation learning may or may not involve imitation.
-For example if you see someone driving in front of you hit a pothole, and then you swerve to miss it then you learned from observational learning, not imitation (if you learned from imitation then you would also hit the pothole).
+Albert Bandura (1997) noted that observational learning may or may not involve imitation.
+For example if you see someone driving in front of you hit a pothole, and then you swerve to miss it, you learned from observational learning, not imitation (if you learned from imitation then you would also hit the pothole).
 What you learned was the information you processed cognitively and then acted upon.
 Observational learning is much more complex than simple imitation.
-Bandura's theory is often referred to as social learning theory as it emphasizes the role of vicarious experience (observation) of people impacting people (models).
+Bandura's theory is often referred to as social learning theory as it emphasizes the role of vicarious experience (observation) of people affecting people (models).
 Modeling has several affects on learners: